Playwo/Discord.InteractivityAddon/README.md

  >  A MessageReceived handler is blocking the gateway task.

-If you are getting this error, make sure using interactivity in commands running on the gateway task.
+If you are getting this error and you are using interactivity in commands running on the gateway task, make sure your commands are running asynchronously (eg. by using RunMode = RunMode.Async).

  > You are not getting any errors but all interactive calls don't yield results and time out.